 Once the moisture control system is defined, the next step is whether to include a waterproof membrane or vapor retarder below the floor slab.

 - A vapor retarder serves as a barrier against vapor migration in the absence of hydrostatic pressure

 - The waterproofing membranes will provide resistance to both vapor migration and hydrostatic pressure.

 Most building codes demand a vapor retarder as minimum protection against moisture, even in areas with low water tables.
 Vapor retarders also minimize shrinkage stresses and cracking in the floor slab.
 Waterproofing membranes are required in situations with hydrostatic pressure and moisture-sensitive interiors.
 These membranes are commonly applied to a mud slab, cast on a granular aggregate or compacted earth layer.

 Soil gas is another environmental condition.
 The migration of soil gases such as radon can be controlled with a polyethylene type of vapor retarder or waterproofing membrane.
 Protection of the membrane during construction is critical, along with attention to detail at all terminations, edges, and penetrations.
 This ensures proper control over moisture or soil gases.

 Floor Slab Finish and MEP Distribution Systems

 When dealing with floor systems, only the interior finish is of concern.
-The requirements for this finish depend on the use of the interior space, and some common finishes are carpet, tile and adhered flooring.
-When using tiles or any type of adhered flooring, vapor control is crucial to ensure a proper adhesion.
+The requirements for this finish depend on the use of the interior space, and some common finishes are carpet, tile, and adhered flooring.
+When using tiles or any type of adhered flooring, vapor control is crucial to ensure proper adhesion.
 In parking areas or storage spaces, the interior finish can be simply the exposed surface of the concrete slab.